Mokshagnayadav-alt/HR-ATTRITION-DATA-ANALYSIS/README.md

 ## 💡 Business Insights

-- Employees working overtime have a higher attrition rate.
-- HR and Sales departments experience the highest turnover.
+🔹 HR and Sales departments have the highest attrition.
+🔹 Overtime increases the likelihood of employees leaving.
-- Employees with lower salaries are more likely to leave.
+🔹 Lower-paid employees are more likely to resign.
-- Employees with 2–5 years of experience show the highest attrition.
+🔹 Employees with 2–5 years of tenure require focused retention strategies.
-- Work-life balance and compensation significantly influence retention.
+🔹 Job satisfaction alone does not guarantee employee retention.
+🔹 Compensation and career growth are major drivers of long-term retention.
+🔹 Improving work-life balance can help reduce employee turnover.

 ---